rhysd/changelog-from-release/README.md

 ## Installation

-Download binary from [the releases page](https://github.com/rhysd/changelog-from-release/releases) or build from sources with Go toolchain.
+Download binary from [the releases page](https://github.com/rhysd/changelog-from-release/releases) or build from sources with Go toolchain (1.21 or later).

 ```
 $ go install github.com/rhysd/changelog-from-release/v3@latest